goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 <p class="align-center">Data &lt; Information &lt; Knowledge &lt; Understanding &lt; Wisdom</p>

-The idea wasn’t entirely novel, it built on the observations of Nicholas Henry, who formalised the first half, and Milan Zeleny, who introduced the wisdom element.[^ah]
+The idea wasn’t novel, it built on the observations of Nicholas Henry, who formalised the first half, and Milan Zeleny, who introduced the wisdom element.[^ah]

-[^ah]: A couple of decades earlier Jens Rasmussen formulated an Abstraction Hierarchy which almost cleanly maps to Ackoff’s structure, although I could not find evidence of the two ever encountering each others’ work.
+[^ah]: A couple of decades earlier Jens Rasmussen formulated an Abstraction Hierarchy which almost cleanly follows Ackoff’s structure, although I could not find evidence of the two ever encountering each others’ work.

 Succinctly, data describes raw units of cognition.
 These are measurements and observations devoid of order, context, or meaning.